ycfreeman/wow-recruit-widget/readme.txt

 * make sure you backup those color codes before upgrade if you have changed them before

 == Development Note ==
+require [npm](https://www.npmjs.com/) to build stylesheets

-npm run build - to build stylesheets continuously to ./css/ until Ctrl+C to terminate, test page can be viewed at http://localhost:8001 require npm to run only tested on Mac, will work in *nix platforms, should work in Windows too.
+<code>npm run build</code> to build stylesheets continuously to ./css/ until Ctrl+C to terminate, test page can be viewed at http://localhost:8001

+only tested on Mac, should work in *nix platforms, should work in Windows too